 8. Smartwool Ph.D.
 Run Light Elite Crew Socks

-The high height of these socks keeps them and in place while also preventing grime and duster from getting into your shoe.
+The crew height of these socks – between the ankle and bottom of the calf – keeps them in place while preventing grime and dust from getting into your shoes.
 Like the other Smartwool socks, these are made with the trademark Elite Fit system that provides extra ankle mobility.

-These socks also have a mesh design that increases breathability yet insulates well.
-These socks are ideal for wearing in colder weather or for hiking.
+These socks have a mesh design that increases breathability yet insulates well.
+They are ideal for wearing in colder weather or for hiking.